 Most project management companies want to get your deliverables out of the door on time.
 Their focus is single-minded when it comes to achieving this overriding goal.
 This means that other priorities can get lost by the wayside.

-As a project manager specialising in financial services, I bring a little more to the table.
+As a project manager specialising in virtual financial services, I bring a little more to the table.
 Your three main project baselines are scope, schedule and cost.
 And it is this latter area where so many projects rapidly start to get out of control.
 Overlooked mistakes made in the structure of the plan which are not corrected, unexpected problems with procurement – they all start to add up.

 But with professional planning and a carefully researched project structure and supply chain, you will go into your project knowing exactly how much it will cost overall as well as how it should perform along the way according to a strict and clearly set out baseline.